 After 12 seasons, we would be naïve fools to think that the Brown family lives completely off-grid.
 We are also fans of the Nat Geo rival series, ‘Life Below Zero,’ which paints a more accurate and believable picture of the true Alaskan off-grid lifestyle.
-However, we have heard some truly disappointing things about ‘Alaskan Bush People.’
+However, we have heard some genuinely disappointing things about ‘Alaskan Bush People.’

 The pinnacle of it stands the ugly truth that in season 1, the Brown family lived only around half a mile away from their favorite pizza joint, ‘Grizzly Pizza.’

-Over the years, the Browns don’t seem even to hide their lifestyle anymore.
+Over the years, the Browns don’t seem to hide their lifestyle anymore.
 They seem to be more and more dependent on new machinery and technology to build their homestead.
 Moreover, we rarely saw them visit the lower 48 in its initial seasons.
 But now we get to see them do it more and more.

 Internet and Technology Access.

-The youngest, Rain Brown, is even a social butterfly, with standings nothing short of a social media personality.
+The youngest, Rain Brown, is even a social butterfly, with nothing short of a social media personality.

-Today, we can find it acceptable that the Brown family is trying to reach out to his fans and get with the times, but their relationship with the internet goes way back.
+Today, we find it acceptable that the Brown family is trying to reach out to his fans and get with the times, but their relationship with the internet goes way back.

 However, they already had their website with a similar title, ‘Alaskan Wilderness Family,’ for selling their father’s 2007 book.

-In those channels, they also put out many videos clearly displaying their lifestyle is not what the family has been portraying in their long-running reality series, from using computers to indulging in video game arcades.
+In those channels, they also put out many videos displaying their lifestyle is not what the family has been portraying in their long-running reality series, from using computers to indulging in video game arcades.

 With 5 of all Brown brothers in some relationship or the other right now, it is hard to imagine a time when romance was seriously lacking in Browntown.

-Perhaps the first time we really got to see some romance was with Noah Brown.
+Perhaps the first time we got to see some romance was with Noah Brown.
 He is currently married to Rhain Brown and father to their son, Elijah, born in 2018.

-However, in between seasons 4 and 5, the whole family went to California (once again proving they were not permanent residents).
+However, between seasons 4 and 5, the whole family went to California (once again proving they were not permanent residents).

-There, Noah Brown met a woman named Karryna L. Kauffman, with whom he really hit it off.
+There, Noah Brown met a woman named Karryna L. Kauffman, with whom he hit it off.
 Thus, In season 5, we saw him invite her out on a date to the family homestead.

 After showing his weird lifestyle to his ate, Noah somehow upped the antique by singing his date, a heartbreak song from his previous relationship.